jibuji/btc-eth-bridge/backend/design.md

    - Endpoint: `/unwrap-history/{wallet_id}`
    - Allows frontend to query unwrap history

-Rationale: This process ensures secure conversion from WBTB to BTC, handles potential transaction delays, and provides clear status tracking throughout the unwrapping process.
+Rationale: This process ensures secure conversion from WBTB to BTB, handles potential transaction delays, and provides clear status tracking throughout the unwrapping process.

 ## Fee

 ### Wrap Fee

-1. total: BTC transaction fee (0.0001 BTC) + ETH transaction fee (100 WBTB)
+1. total: BTB transaction fee (0.0001 BTB) + ETH transaction fee (100 WBTB)

-BTC transaction fee is included in the BTC transaction constructed in frontend.
+BTB transaction fee is included in the BTB transaction constructed in frontend.

 ETH transaction fee is charged when MINTING.
 Because the fee is paid in ETH by contract owner and the amount is unknown, the fee is fixed at 100 WBTB and deducted from the amount of WBTB minted.